How can I integrate Yoga Therapy in my professional life?

-When I first met Sarah, a young woman diagnosed with breast cancer who came for yoga therapy sessions, I told her that I would work “with her” through her journey, whatever it might bring.
+When I first met Sarah, a young woman diagnosed with breast cancer who came for Yoga Therapy sessions, I told her that I would work “with her” through her journey, whatever it might bring.

 Of course, the doctors and health professionals at her hospital did the job that needed to be done, but I was there with her to wrap her up in restorative positions, to massage her feet when nothing else was possible, to make sure that we did not do any weight-bearing exercises that could cause oedema when she was recovering after surgery, and to send her encouraging what’s apps when she was going for check-ups.

 Sarah recommended me to other friends and family, including her mother-in-law!
-From my work with her, I grew my experience with many other breast cancer patients, which has become one of the areas I specialize in.
+From my work with her, I grew my experience with many other breast cancer patients, which has become one of the areas I specialise in.

 What if I don’t want to be a Yoga Therapist?

-If you don’t wish to work as a full-time yoga therapist, you can easily integrate your Yoga Therapy knowledge and practice into other branches and professions, for instance in your work as a coach, doctor, physiotherapist, full-time mum or dad, social worker, and naturally, as a yoga teacher.
+If you don’t wish to work as a full-time Yoga Therapist, you can easily integrate your Yoga Therapy knowledge and practice into other branches and professions, for instance in your work as a coach, doctor, physiotherapist, full-time mum or dad, social worker, and naturally, as a yoga teacher.

 Your yoga practice will transform, and your relationship with Yoga will become deeper and closer to who you really are.